MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 - Changed "C3" to "Z1"
 - Reduced cart edge by 0.1 mm for better fitment
 - Adjusted battery placement to support more battery holders
-- Added nubs on the board edge to prevent the circuit board from rattling around in aftermarket cartridges
+- Added tabs on the board edges to allow the circuit board to fit better in aftermarket cartridge shells

 ### v1.3 (FOR SALE)
 - Extended cart edge down by 0.25 mm for better fitment